apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 42K03](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

-The schema of the data source table `<tableSchema>` does not match the actual schema `<actualSchema>`.
+The schema of the data source table does not match the expected schema.
 If you are using the DataFrameReader.schema API or creating a table, avoid specifying the schema.
+Data Source schema: `<dsSchema>`
+Expected schema: `<expectedSchema>`

 ### DATETIME_OVERFLOW